fishcu/sgs-shader/README.md

 As such, there are no plans to add curvature, vignetting, halation, etc., effects.

 # How to install and use
 Download or clone this repository.
-For example, have a look at the [releases](https://github.com/fishcu/sgs-shader/releases) page.
+The latest stable release can be downloaded on the [releases](https://github.com/fishcu/sgs-shader/releases) page.

 In RetroArch, when a core is running, go to the Quick Menu (standard hotkey: F1), Shaders -> Load Shader Preset.
 Load any of the available presets.